chrisburnell/chrisburnell.com/src/pages/projects/svg-sparkline.md

 }
 ```

-There are a number of ways to augment and customise the functionality of the Web Component by attaching data attributes to <code>&lt;svg-sparkline&gt;</code>:
+There are a number of ways to augment and customise the functionality of the Web Component by attaching attributes to <code>&lt;svg-sparkline&gt;</code>:

-TODO

 <table>
     <thead>